romnn/microgpusim/WIP.md

   - convert, match and plot statistics
   - record mem fetch latency in playground and box

+  - DONE: decide on better names for linear, raw, translated addr to reflect virtual and physical for cache and global
+  - DONE: rename casimu to gpucachesim
+  - DONE: use bench configs with query for nondet tests
+  - DONE: change bench configs to allow queries for benchmarks instead of input indices
+  - DONE: change lockstep tests to use bench configs
+  - DONE: check accelsim compat again
   - DONE: rename translated address to either DRAMAddress or PhysicalAddress
   - DONE: fix that cache index unwrapping design
   - DONE: playground stats (should match accelsim)